BooleanData-Systems/Manufacturing-Quality-Yield-Analytics-App/README.md

 ## Configuration Steps

 1. **Install the application** from the Snowflake Marketplace.
-2. **Bind table references** — On first launch, the app will prompt you to bind each of the 8 required table references via the Snowsight permissions dialog.
+2. **Grant permissions** — Navigate to the app's Permissions tab in Snowsight.
+Grant the Cortex database role and bind each of the 8 required table references through the UI.
 3. **Verify data** — Once bound, the dashboard loads automatically.
 Check that charts populate with your data.
 4. **Explore** — Use the sidebar to filter by Production House, Product, Line, Shift, Year/Month, and Date Range.